 The order of assembly goes like this:

 - A thin layer of turkey sauce

 - A sprinkle of parmesan

-I like to cover my lasagna with an oiled piece of parchment over the top, followed by a tightly wrapped lid of tin foil.
-A chef I once worked for always insisted that tinfoil be placed shiny side down–as its shine reflected more heat onto the food.
-I don’t think it makes much of a difference, but I’ve done it this way ever since.
+I like to cover my turkey lasagna with an oiled piece of parchment over the top, followed by a tightly wrapped lid of tin foil.
+I used to work with a chef that always insisted tinfoil be placed shiny side down–as its shine reflected more heat onto the food.
+Although I don’t think it makes much of a difference, I’ve done it this way ever since.

-Try to resist cutting into it for a good 20-30 minutes after pulling it from the oven.
-Your pieces will be so much more uniform and the layers will be so much more distinct and beautiful!
+Try to resist cutting into this creamy lasagna for a good 20-30 minutes after pulling it from the oven.
+This will make your lasagna pieces so much more uniform and the layers will be more distinct and beautiful!

 I hope you love this lasagna as much as I do!
 You won’t be missing that ricotta mixture I promise!
 I can’t wait to see how yours turns out.
 Tag me at @howtomakedinner when you make it!